OpenXRIF/cookbook/README.md

 # Cookbook
 Recipes for various robot platforms, action spaces, models, and environments.
-Also contains proof-of-concept experiments and notebooks which may provide direction for future BrainFlight features.
+Also contains proof-of-concept experiments and notebooks which may provide direction for future XRIF features.

 ### Environment Setup